The Department of Chemistry offers interdisciplinary programs and research opportunities in the areas of:

 Chemical physics is a discipline at the interface between chemistry and physics.
 Chemical physics apply physical methods and theory to study molecular and collective properties of matter.The focus is on understanding complex phenomena from gas phase molecular dynamics to the nanoscale, mesoscale, and biological phenomena, through model systems and fundamental physical principles.
 The Chemical Physics program allows students to strike a balance between core courses and courses that are better suited to address the student's specific research goals and interests.

 Only students that are currently in the Chemistry department or the Physics department can apply to become part of the Chemical Physics program.
 Note that this means that if you are applying to graduate school at CU, you must apply to either the Chemistry department or the Physics department; you cannot apply directly to Chemical Physics.
-Students must consult with the chemical physics graduate advisors in their parent departments, either Chemistry (Eaves) or Physics (Nesbitt), to plan their formal coursework.
+Students must consult with the chemical physics graduate advisors in their parent departments, either Chemistry (Sharma) or Physics (Nesbitt), to plan their formal coursework.

 After completing an approved curriculum of formal coursework, the student advances to candidacy in Chemical Physics by passing an oral exam.